-- 1. ASTM D4253 or ATM 212 are more appropriate to determine standard density values for compaction control of open-graded aggregate materials. - 2.
+- 1. ASTM D4253 or ATM 212 are more appropriate to determine standard density values for compaction control of non-plastic or manufactured aggregate materials. - 2.
 Moisture content shall be determined using the mass requirements listed in table 2 of WAQTC FOP for AASHTO T 255/T 265. - 3.
 Under Table 1 and 2 insert: